 In This Article

 Read more below to find out more about how car accidents may differ when a leased vehicle accident occurs.

 - The Difference Between Leased and Owned Cars

 - Connect with these Parties Following a Collision with a Leased Car

 - Options for Paying Costs and Receiving Damages after a Leased Car Collision

 - Bring your Leased Car Concerns to Us

 The Difference Between Leased and Owned Cars

-Leasing a car is like renting one; you are essentially paying to use a vehicle owned by someone else.
+Leasing a car is different from owning a car outright.
+Instead of having a car loan, you’re essentially paying monthly payments to rent a vehicle owned by someone else.
 However, while rental car companies can provide some additional insurance coverage, you must provide your own insurance to use a leased car.
 Most lease agreements in New York also require you to carry collision insurance (or comprehensive insurance) and liability insurance.
 That insurance coverage kicks in when you are in a collision, just as if you were the owner.